Manage Windows as a service using Configuration Manager

 Verify the configuration of the following client settings, to make sure they're appropriate for your environment:

-Windows 10 servicing dashboard
+Windows 10 servicing dashboard in version 2103 or later

 The Windows 10 servicing dashboard provides you with information about Windows 10 computers in your environment, servicing plans, and compliance information.
 The data in the Windows 10 servicing dashboard is dependent on the service connection point.
 The dashboard has the following tiles: